Pass-Through Taxation Definition

 How does pass-through taxation work?

 Pass-through taxation can be a little tricky to navigate depending on your business, but its core tenets are relatively simple.
 Every year at tax time, a pass-through entity will determine whether or not it needs to file an informational return.
-Single-owner businesses, such as sole proprietorships and single-member LLCs, are disregarded entities and don’t file an informational return.
+Single-owner businesses, such as sole proprietorships and single-member LLCs, are “disregarded entities” to the IRS and don’t file an informational return.
 Multi-member LLCs and general partnerships do file an informational return, Form 1065.
 This form doesn’t have any taxes due, though.
+(See multi-member LLCs definition.)

 Estimated Tax Payments